Fourth-grader wins $1,000 for his impressive cabbage

 They expected a cabbage, but they didn’t know how big it would be.

-It was so remarkable that Smith, 9, recently won $1,000 for the vegetable, which weighed a whopping 12.8 pounds.
+It was so remarkable that Smith, 9, of Port Charlotte, recently won $1,000 for the vegetable, which weighed a whopping 12.8 pounds.

-Smith, a fourth grader at Liberty Elementary School, received information about the National Bonnie Plants Cabbage Program from school last school year, and began with a small starter plant.
+Smith, a fourth-grader, received information about the National Bonnie Plants Cabbage Program from school last school year, and began with a small starter plant.

-His mom Julie Brady said he was interested to see what would happen with the plant.
+His mother, Julie Brady, said he was interested to see what would happen with the plant.

 “We didn’t expect it to get as large as it did,” Brady said.
 “We didn’t think we had a fighting chance.”